 In the event of noncompliance, regulatory action may include the following:

 Over time there has been an increase in the volume, type, and source of safety data collected during the life cycle of the product.
 This has resulted in the need for diversified systems to capture and store this information.
 Furthermore, the current landscape has evolved into a globalized and highly decentralized environment, challenging existing systems, data storage, monitoring, and auditing.
-Companies must develop more reliable, proactive, and easy follow-up systems for managing and tracking data received from various sources of spontaneous reports, clinical trials, other solicited reports, literature publications, patient support programs, market research studies, and HA reports including EMA EudraVigilance database.
+Companies must develop more reliable, proactive systems to support PV compliance and easy follow-up mechanisms for managing and tracking data received from various sources of spontaneous reports, clinical trials, other solicited reports, literature publications, patient support programs, market research studies, and HA reports including EMA EudraVigilance database.

 Compliance with the latest regulations such as the E2B (R3) and Identification of Medicinal Products are in the various stages of being mandated across different International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH) regions.
 Business growth into new markets necessitates the PV systems and processes to scale smoothly and sufficiently.
 Ensuring that existing PV systems and applications constantly evolve to support the business effectively is an important requirement.
-These evolving regulations affect PV operations at multiple levels and many have fundamental implications for the underlying database structure, configurability, reporting capability, and integration with other systems and data sources.
+These evolving regulations affect PV operations at multiple levels and highlight the need for robust pharmacovigilance compliance systems.
+Many have fundamental implications for the underlying database structure, configurability, reporting capability, and integration with other systems and data sources.
 Inadequate support for novel and evolving regulations can result in potential regulatory noncompliance and associated penalties.
 In addition, reporting in the non-ICH regions is even more challenging as the requirements vary more widely than among ICH countries.

 Some of the key challenges faced by the PV-IT support include issues associated with the integration of applications and sharing of data between siloed applications as well as availability and scalability of applications.
 Poor scaling and performance issues lead to system breakdowns resulting in unavailability of mission-critical systems to business users thereby affecting business.
 Lack of application integration warrants manual intervention, which can result in data inconsistencies and inefficiencies.
 Moreover, many of the legacy systems are typically not up to date with the latest IT technologies and standards.
 This can result in potential data security and privacy issues.
 Managing IT vendor relationships, especially with non-responsive vendors, can be another challenge with stretched timelines for implementation of new features, forcing PV teams to figure manual workarounds or use external consultants for customizations - resulting in expensive and unmanageable systems.